 Mrs. Hurst and Miss Bingley, Mr. Bingley's sisters, despise Mrs. Bennet and the younger daughters, preferring instead to spend time with Jane and Elizabeth.

-Jane is flattered, but Elizabeth sees the sisters as simply being incredibly snooty.
+Jane is flattered, but Elizabeth still sees the sisters as simply being incredibly snooty.

-Elizabeth sees that Jane is falling for Bingley, but also sees that the general public is unlikely to see her affection for the man, since Jane is always perfectly composed.
+She also sees that Jane is falling for Bingley, but it's hard to tell because Jane is always perfectly composed.

-Elizabeth tells her friend Charlotte about this, and Charlotte replies that Jane had better show some interest in Bingley in order to keep him interested.
+Charlotte thinks this is a bad move.
+She tells Lizzy that Jane had better show some interest in Bingley in order to keep him interested.

 Should they know each other better first?

 Nah, Charlotte says.
 There's plenty of time after the wedding to get acquainted.